The G-20 approves the global minimum corporate tax at the Rome summit - ExBulletin

 Macron has told reporters he expects the G-20 to confirm an additional $ 100 billion to support Africa’s economies.

-Italy hopes the G-20 will secure substantive commitments from countries representing 80 percent of the global economy and responsible for about the same amount of global carbon emissions ahead of the UN climate conference starting Sunday in Glasgow, Scotland.
+On the urgent problem of climate change, Italy hopes the G-20 will secure substantial commitments from the countries responsible for about 80% of global carbon emissions – ahead of the UN climate conference starting Sunday in Glasgow, Scotland, as well as Rome summit wind down.

-Most of the leaders of the Rome summit will go to Glasgow as soon as the G-20 concludes on Sunday afternoon.
-Russian President Vladimir Putin and Chinese leader Xi Jinping, whose efforts to reduce emissions are key to combating climate change, attended the Rome summit from a distance.

-A recent UN environmental report concluded that announcements from dozens of countries to target zero emissions by 2050, if fully implemented, could limit a global temperature rise to 2.2 degrees Celsius (4 F).
-This is closer, but still above the less stringent target agreed in the Paris climate agreement to keep temperatures rising below 3.6 degrees F compared to pre-industrial times.

 White House officials say the new tax rate would generate at least $ 60 billion in new revenue a year in the United States – a cash flow that could help pay for some $ 3 trillion in social services and infrastructure. dollars that Biden is looking for.
 Approval in the US is essential because so many multinational companies are headquartered there.